misikira/Portofilo-Mobile-First/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+> Give credit to everyone who inspired your codebase.

-I would like to thank code reviwers and coding partner
+I would like to thank...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->

 ## 📝 License <a name="license"></a>

 This project is [MIT](./LICENSE) licensed.

-find more here <a href="https://choosealicense.com/licenses/mit/">find more here</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>